gbinside/code_tests/01-BBB.md

 Given this string, return the original integers in sorted order.
 In the example above, this would be 357

+## 362

+This problem was asked by Twitter.

+A strobogrammatic number is a positive number that appears the same after being rotated 180 degrees.
+For example, 16891 is strobogrammatic.

+Create a program that finds all strobogrammatic numbers with N digits.

 ## 370

 This problem was asked by Postmates.